TS-Towshin/Pong/README.md

 <br><br>There are two player classes and one ball class.
 Player classes contain their location, width, height, score and speed.
 Ball class contains its location, radius and speed.
 <br>If you press space when the ball hits the player, the ball will be boosted.
 <br>
-<br>You can change the settings from the code to play with ai or play with your friend :)
+<br>You can change the settings from the code to play with ai or to increase the difficulty.